mthomason/wordflick-ios/README.md

 ## 📧 Contact

 Have questions, suggestions, or feedback?
-Reach out to us via [email or contact info] or open an issue in the repository.
+Reach out to us or open an issue in the repository.